 Whole Home Water Filtration System Maintenance

-Whirlpool Central Water Filtration systems require little to no maintenance.
+Whirlpool and Brita Central Water Filtration systems require little to no maintenance.
 The internal filter is programmed to cleanse itself every 14 days.
-It flushes, cleans and drains the filter so you don’t have to go inside and install a new one.
+It flushes, cleans and drains the filter so you don’t have to install a new one.

 The only real water filtration system maintenance you have to perform is when the weather dips or it’s not being used for more than a month.

 If your home will be unoccupied for more than a month, there are several things you can do.

 First, you can turn off your home’s water so the filtration unit doesn’t receive any more water.
 You should also turn off the Clean Rinse function so the same water isn’t filtered every 14 days.
 If you choose to turn off the Clean Rinse function, we recommend running two filtration cycles manually when you return home and use the water.

 Another option you have is unplugging your unit and draining the excess water from the system.
 This step should always be taken if there is potential for the water inside the unit to freeze.

 How to Prevent Your Water Filtration System From Freezing